 Like most of their hotels, the 21c Lexington is a remarkable adaptive reuse project featuring the 100 year old Fayette National Bank Building while the interior is sleek and modern perfect for their rotating contemporary art exhibits and a myriad of travelers.

 We arrived a little early to check in but it's no big deal.
-The staff is so accommodating; they stored our luggage and took my cell number so they could call when our room was ready. you arrive before check in time it is no big deal.
+The staff is so accommodating; they stored our luggage and took my cell number so they could call when our room was ready.
 We decided to wander through the galleries and grab a drink at Lockbox.

 You may be wondering what is the deal with the blue penguin?
 Well they are actually part of an art piece by Cracking Art Group. “ Our elected material is ‘plastic’, containing the whole experience of the planet, natural / artificial, ancient / future, and in which we seek the archaic anthropological, vegetable and animal origins, in order to build a new kind of iconography.”
 The blue penguins are displayed throughout the hotel, one even made an appearance in my room.

 21c rooms are modern but comfortable with bright white linens and funky accent furniture (notice the lime green love seat).
 The minibar is reasonably priced so if you’re in desperate need of a snack you won’t have buyers remorse over $8 mixed nuts.